HerrLantz/marquee/README.md

 ## Windows

 I don't like Windows, so the script won't generate a gif on that platform.
-Istead it creates a bunch of files with *Meow* in it.
+Instead it creates a bunch of files with *Meow* in it.